Grit Size Conversion Chart

 Important — these standards are NOT a 1:1 conversion

-FEPA-P (FEPA-43-GB), ANSI/CAMI B74.18, and JIS R6010 use the same grit-number scale at coarse sizes but diverge sharply above roughly P400 / CAMI 600.
+FEPA-P (FEPA-43-GB), ANSI/CAMI B74.18, and JIS R6010 use essentially the same grit numbers at coarse sizes (about 220 and coarser) but diverge increasingly at finer sizes — by the fine end, US/CAMI 600 grit ≈ FEPA P1200, and US 1200 ≈ P2500.
 The micron column below shows the FEPA-P particle size for the row's P-grade.
 The ANSI and JIS numbers in the same row are the closest grit-number neighbors, not the equivalent particle size in those standards.
 For ANSI/CAMI and JIS particle sizes at the fine end, use the divergence table below.

 For most metallographic prep work, identify which scale your paper is sold under and stay in that scale — don't substitute "P1200" for "1200 grit" if your supplier ships ANSI/CAMI papers.